How to Fix HP Printer Error 0x6100004a?

 Note: Be careful when you remove any stuck papers.
 Ensure that you also check the rollers and the wells for torn pieces that might still reside inside the printer.
 If you leave any leftover objects, further jamming can occur.

-4. After you successfully manage to remove any loose paper and obstructions that you found, close the ink cartridge access door and reconnect the power cord to the reality of the printer and then plug the power cord back into your electrical outlet.
+4. After successfully removing any loose paper and obstructions that you found, close the ink cartridge access door and reconnect the power cord to the rear of the printer.
+Then, plug the power cord back into your electrical outlet.

-In case the same problem is persisting, move down to the next potential fix below.
+If the same problem persists, move down to the next potential fix below.

 If none of the methods above have allowed you to fix the issue, it’s very likely that you will not be able to fix the issue by yourself.
-In this case, the best course of action is to get in touch with an HP technician (via phone support) and allow him to do the troubleshooting for you.
+In this case, the best course of action is to get in touch with an HP technician via phone support and allow them to troubleshoot for you.

 1. Visit this link (here) from your default browser.
 Next, click on Printer from the list of product types.